Unambiguous cancellation of divergences of $H \to \gamma \gamma$ process via one W loop in unitary gauge: Gauge

 So the above relation and cancellation must be taken first even for D dimension.
 Here we would like to draw the attention of the reader that since all the metric tensor appears in this part with an external index (i.e., $\mu$ or $\nu$) which to be contracted with the photon polarization vectors, one will not get any terms dependent on the dimension, D, from the self-contraction of the metric tensor.
-So the conclusion is similar for D as well as 4 dimensions.
-This argument is also valid fo $M^{-2}$ terms but need to be checked for $M^{0}$ terms for there would appear self contraction of the metric tensor, which equals to D rather than four in D dimension.
+So the calculations for the integrands are similar for D as well as 4 dimensions.
+This argument is also valid for $M^{-2}$ terms but need to be checked for $M^{0}$ terms for there would appear self contraction of the metric tensor, which equals to D rather than 4 in D dimension.

-Now it is seen that the 4th power divergence is exactly zero, and no finite (nonzero) term proportional to $M^{-4}$.
+Now it is seen that the 4th power divergence exactly cancels, and no finite (nonzero) term proportional to $M^{-4}$.
 The remaining terms from $T_{11}$ and $T_{31}$ is $T_{113}$ and $T_{313}$ which are proportional to $M^{-2}$: